trpc/trpc/www/docs/further/further-reading.md

 > I've gotten asked several times about differences with Blitz.js and started outlining some differences [on Twitter](https://twitter.com/alexdotjs/status/1436654002477969411).
 If you think the below comparison is wrong in any way, please don't hesitate to reach out. &mdash; [Alex / KATT](https://twitter.com/alexdotjs)

-The philosophy of the _"Zero-API data layer"_ is a common thread in both tRPC & Blitz but it is solved in different ways - Blitz solves the data layer by a custom compiler &amp; tRPC solves the data layer by advanced type inference.
+The philosophy of the _"Zero-API data layer"_ is the main common denominator in both tRPC & Blitz but it is solved in different ways - Blitz solves the data layer by a custom compiler &amp; tRPC solves the data layer by advanced type inference.

 The key difference is that Blitz is a full-stack framework and tRPC is a library mainly targeting the data layer and doesn't have strong opinions about the rest of your stack.